Consumer duty

 The Duty is comprised of the following components:

-• Cross-cutting rules which explain how firms should act to deliver good outcomes.
+These explain how firms should act to deliver good outcomes.
+Firms must:

-• Four outcomes which set out more detailed expectations in four key areas that represent key elements of the relationship between the firm and the consumer.
+Sets out more detailed expectations in four key areas that represent key elements of the relationship between the firm and the consumer:

 The Financial Conduct Authority (FCA) expects firms to put retail customers at the heart of their business by providing products and services that are designed to meet customer needs, with a key focus on those with vulnerable characteristics.
 This includes reviewing and testing products, undertaking value assessments, selecting distribution arrangements appropriate for the defined target market and ensuring customers receive support relevant to aid their understanding.
 Importantly, firms must monitor customer outcomes and, where appropriate, may be required to provide redress where harm is identified.